Saving & Spending Home & Auto

 Prices for public charging stations vary widely by provider.
 Additionally, some states allow pricing based on the kWh of electricity used, while others only let providers charge on a per-minute basis.

-For instance, Blink charges between four to six cents per minute or from 39 to 79 cents per kWh depending on where you charge your car.
+For instance, Blink charges between four and six cents per minute or 39 to 79 cents per kWh, depending on where you charge your car.
 Tesla charges 28 cents per kWh where allowed and between 13 and 26 cents per minute otherwise.

 Resolve $10,000 or more of your debt